ejhusom/ejhusom.github.io/erikjohannes/content/posts/20200924-keychain-bit-holder/index.md

 ![](/posts/20200924-keychain-bit-holder/04.JPG)
-*An identical pen to the one I used for making the bit holder, alongside the finished bit holder.*
+*An identical pen to the one I used for making the bit holder, alongside the finished "product".
+The two items are aligned, so you can see where I cut off the top and bottom of the pen.*

 After gently sawing the plastic of the pen in the appropriate plazes, using a serrated knife blade, the remaining cylinder could fit the two bits I want to carry around.
-In one end I fastened a keychain ring with some duct tape, and the other end is closed by screwing the bottom part of the pen into place.
+In one end I fastened a keychain ring with some duct tape, and the other end is closed by screwing the small remaining piece of the bottom part of the pen into place.
 The bottom part of the bit holder is actually open, but the hole is to small for the bits to fall out.

 ![](/posts/20200924-keychain-bit-holder/05.JPG)
 ![](/posts/20200924-keychain-bit-holder/06.JPG)